renrerety/Vibe-Crawler/memory-bank/architecture.md

 5. The `GetBuffDuration` method provides remaining time for display in the UI
 6. Visual indicators change based on the combination of active buffs

+### 3.10 User Interface System

+The UI system provides the player with critical information about the game state through visual elements:

+- **Health Display**: Shows current and maximum health with both a bar and numeric indicators
+- **Aetherium Essence Counter**: Displays the collected essence resource
+- **Buff Indicators**: Shows active buffs with remaining duration timers
+- **Minimap**: Provides positional awareness of the dungeon layout and entities
+- **Interaction Prompts**: Contextual text showing available interactions

+#### UI Components

+The current implementation includes several UI components:

+1. **Text Rendering**
+   - Uses MonoGame's SpriteFont system for text display
+   - Supports measurement of text for proper positioning
+   - Renders dynamic values like health points and duration timers

+2. **Health Bar**
+   - Shows a visual representation of player health as a percentage
+   - Uses color-coded fill bar (green) with dark background
+   - Includes numeric display of current/maximum health
+   - Updates dynamically when player takes damage

+3. **Resource Display**
+   - Shows current Aetherium Essence count
+   - Uses icon + text representation
+   - Updates when resources are gained or spent

+4. **Buff Status Panel**
+   - Displays currently active buffs
+   - Shows buff type with remaining duration
+   - Uses color-coding to match visual player effects
+   - Only appears when buffs are active

+5. **Minimap System**
+   - Displays a scaled-down representation of the dungeon
+   - Shows rooms, corridors and entity positions
+   - Uses coordinate transformation to map game world to minimap
+   - Color-codes different elements (player, enemies, altar)
+   - Provides constant location awareness

+6. **Contextual Prompts**
+   - Shows interaction hints when near interactive objects
+   - Appears when player is within range of the weaving altar
+   - Provides instruction on available actions
+   - Uses semi-transparent background for legibility

+#### UI Layout

+The UI is organized to provide information without obstructing gameplay:

+1. **Top-Left**: Player status information
+   - Health bar with text display
+   - Aetherium Essence counter
+   - Active buff indicators with timers

+2. **Top-Right**: Minimap
+   - Scaled representation of the dungeon
+   - Current player position
+   - Enemy and altar locations

+3. **Bottom-Center**: Contextual prompts
+   - Appears only when relevant
+   - Shows available interactions

+#### Technical Implementation

+The UI system is implemented with several technical features:

+1. **Semi-Transparent Panels**
+   - Dark backgrounds for better contrast and readability
+   - Proper opacity to avoid obscuring the game view

+2. **Dynamic Scaling**
+   - Health bar scales properly with player's current health
+   - Interface elements maintain proper proportions

+3. **Coordinate Transformation**
+   - Converts world space coordinates to minimap space
+   - Maintains proper relative positions of entities
+   - Scales appropriately to fit the minimap area

+4. **Text Measurements**
+   - Uses SpriteFont.MeasureString for proper text positioning
+   - Centers text within elements like health bars
+   - Ensures readable display of numeric values

+5. **Color Coding**
+   - Uses consistent colors for game elements
+   - Green for health, purple for essence
+   - Buff colors match their visual effects on the player
+   - Enemy indicators in red for clear distinction

+The UI system is designed to be non-intrusive while providing all necessary information for gameplay.
+It currently uses primitive rendering with colored rectangles and text but has been architecturally designed to allow future enhancement with more sophisticated graphics and animations.

 ## 4. Data Flow

 1. The `Program.cs` file initializes the `AetheriumGame` instance and starts the game loop.